huangtaoyun5/BernieBlender_MCP/README_MIGRATION.md

 # Computational Tectonic Production Line - Migration Guide

-> **To User / AI Agent**: This file contains all necessary information to set up and resume the "BernieBlenderMCP" project on a new machine.
+> **To User**: This file contains all necessary information to set up and resume the "BernieBlenderMCP" project on a new machine.

 ## 1. Project Overview
 **Goal**: Generate "Organic Ore" structures using a Self-Organizing Agent logic (RMIT Tectonic style) in Blender, triggered via an external MCP bridge.